International fisheries

 About international fisheries

-International fisheries include fisheries:
+International fisheries include:

-- within another country's waters
+- fishing areas in another country's waters (in their EEZ)

 Our role